Enrique1987/databricks/01_01_Data_Enginner_Associate/01_Data-Enginner-Associate-Theorie.md

 - Cuts costs by turning off clusters as soon as they are done
 - Escalating retries, including cluster restarts `ensure reliability`

-**What is Automated Data Management ?
+**What is Automated Data Management ?**

-refers to the ability of DLTs to automatically optimizes data for performance & ease-of-use
+Refers to the ability of DLTs to automatically optimizes data for performance & ease-of-use

 **Best Practices**DLT encodes Delta best practices automatically when creating DLT: `optimizerWrite`, `AutoCompact`, `tuneFileSizesForRewrites`
 **Physical Data**DLT automatically manages your physical data to minimice cost and optimize performance --> runs vacuum, run optimize